narukoshin/blog/Music Production/Push as a mixer.md

 ### 5.1.
 Analog Mixer

 The problem with analog mixers is that even though you can connect them to a computer, you only have physical inputs and a single output channel.
-This means that if you connect drums, a guitar, and a microphone, it will essentially create a snowball effect and throw it right in your face.
+This means that if you connect drums, a guitar, and a microphone, it will essentially create a snowball from all the sounds and throw it right in your face.

 <p align=center>
     <br>